DelanoRochan/proweave/README.md

-# edgeweave-loom-public
+# Edgeweave Loom
-Releases of the Edgeweave Loom presentation app
+Releases of the Edgeweave Loom presentation app are hosted here.
+This is used to auto-update any MacOS or Windows applications.